-The overall objective is to contribute to strengthen accountability through promoting and enhancing meaningful participation of the youth and youth leaders in the democratic process.
+The overall objective is to build the capacities of the youth in leadership, human rights and democracy.
 More specifically, this training seeks:

-- To enhance the awareness and knowledge of youth and decision-makers by equipping them with the knowledge and skills on human rights, governance processes, accountable and responsive leadership and the workings of multi-party democracy. - To promote greater accountability of leaders and citizens at local and national level to ensure increased responsiveness to the rights and development priorities raised by the youth. - To build the confidence of the youth for their meaningful participation - To enhance their participation in political processes such as elections through critical thinking skills as a tool for good leadership - Increased and sustained engagement and accountability between youth leaders, political leaders, technical government officials and youth at the local government level
+- To enhance the awareness and knowledge of youth and decision-makers by equipping them with knowledge and skills on human rights, governance processes, accountable and responsive leadership and working of multi-party democracy; - To build the confidence of the youth for their meaningful participation into political processes. - To enhance their participation in political processes through critical thinking skills as a tool for good leadership